The Great Climate Debate of 2025

 Future debates

 This is strictly a scientific debate on the past and predicted effects of human-added CO2 to our climate.
 If successful, this debate could lead to a group doing cost/benefit analysis before spending trillions on energy and environmental issues.
 It could be influential on policy.
-More debates could be held to investigate renewable energy, fossil-fuel energy, ozone depletion, plastic pollution, ocean and rainforest health, nuclear energy, energy policy, and other topics.
+More debates could be held to investigate renewable energy, fossil-fuel energy, ozone depletion, plastic pollution, nitrogen fertilizer, ocean and rainforest health, nuclear energy, energy policy, and other topics.

 Summary